tari-labs/tari-university/src/digital-assets/confidential-assets/MainReport.md

 $$
 \hat A = \mathrm {Hash} ( E \parallel 1)
 $$
 The resulting asset tag $ H_{\hat A} \in \mathbb G $ is linked to its reissuance capability, and the asset owner can assert their reissuance right by revealing the blinding factor $ r $ for the reissuance capability along with the original asset entropy $ E $.
-An asset reissuance input then consists of the spend of a UTXO containing an asset reissuance capability, the original asset entropy, the blinding factor for the asset commitment of the UTXO being spent, either an explicit reissuance amount or Pedersen commitment and a range proof.
-The same mechanism can be used to manage capabilities for other restricted operations for example to decrease issuance, or to make the commitment generator the hash of a script that validates the spending transaction. [[1]]
+An asset reissuance (or asset definition) transaction input then consists of the spend of a UTXO containing an asset reissuance capability, the original asset entropy, the blinding factor for the asset commitment of the UTXO being spent, either an explicit reissuance amount or Pedersen commitment and a range proof. [[1]]

+The same mechanism can be used to manage capabilities for other restricted operations for example to decrease issuance, destroy the asset, or to make the commitment generator the hash of a script that validates the spending transaction.
+It is also possible to change the name of the default asset that is created upon blockchain initialization and the default asset used to pay fees on the network. ([[1]], [[13]])